mabogunje/yorudi/README.md

 by Jim Breen.
 The former being a Chinese-English Electronic Dictionary and the latter, a Japanese-English Dictionary.

-## ABOUT YORUBA
+### ABOUT YORUBA
-Yoruba is the native tongue of the Yoruba people of West Africa.
-It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones and pronounciation.
+Yoruba is the native tongue of the [Yoruba people of West Africa](http://en.wikipedia.org/wiki/Yoruba_people).
+It is a tonal language (like Chinese) with a writing system very similar to Chinese Pinyin for demarcating tones.
 However, a few differences exist.

-### Different Tones
+#### A. Different Tones
 There are only 3 tones in Yoruba, namely:
 1. "Do": The low tone - represented by a grave accent e.g 'ò'
 2. "Re": The mid tone - represented by an overline (or not at all) e.g 'õ' or 'o'